epoch-research/epoch-website/README.md

 # Epoch

-This is the source for the website of the Epoch group.
+This is the (right now, messy) source for the website of the Epoch group.